Libraries & Resources

 The Linen Hall Library

 The Linen Hall Library is located in the centre of Belfast.
-It was established in the eighteenth century and possesses a significant Irish studies collection and a unique political collection.
+It was established in 1788 and possesses a significant Irish studies collection and a unique Northern Ireland Political Collection.

-The Public Record Office of Northern Ireland, the main archival repository for Northern Ireland, is located at 66 Balmoral Avenue, Belfast.
+The Public Record Office of Northern Ireland (PRONI), the main archival repository for Northern Ireland, is located in the Titanic Quarter, Belfast.
 This houses both private and official materials ranging from governmental to great estate records.
 In addition, computerised indexes and a growing number of record guides offer a comprehensive introduction to available sources.

 Museums and Other Sources

-The Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone, and the specialist reference library is open to the public for research.
-They are a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.
+The National Museums of Northern Ireland (NMNI) offer more visual and object-based forms of learning.
+Of most note are the collections of materials held in the Local History sections of the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, outside Holywood.
+The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and the specialist reference library is open to the public for research.
+It is a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.

 A very comprehensive guide to Research and Special Collections available locally are listed on the RASCAL website.
 RASCAL is a new electronic gateway to research resources in Northern Ireland.
 You can use this web-site to search and browse information about the wide range of research and special collections held in libraries, museums and archives across the region.